NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

 Materials pertaining to the stockholders relate mostly to a controversy concerning overpayment of stock dividends to the state of North Carolina and stock ownership (10:12).

 This series contains images of Fry as mayor, family photos, landscapes, houses and postcards.
 The family photos are images mostly from the Fry family.
 Images include the parents of Fanny Williams Fry, Martha Edward Alston and Boddie Buxton Williams, Martha Williams Fry as a baby, and a cute photo of Doodlebug, the family cat standing on his “house” (11:1).
 There are several photos taken of the Alston family by local Greensboro photographers, Sidney Alderman and Alderman & Eutsler.

 A series of photos from Fayetteville, NC, document a major flood that occurred in 1945 (11:1).
-Other interesting photos include a 1901 group photo of a men’s tennis club, photo/postcard of a resort at Bath, NC, ca. 1920, and a photo of two women gathering sweaters for the Red Cross during World War II (11:7).
-There is also a signed photo of Smith Richardson that was given to Fry, most likely during his term as mayor (11:8).
+Other interesting photos include a 1901 group photo of a men’s tennis club, a photo/postcard of a resort at Bath, NC, ca. 1920, and a photo of two women gathering sweaters for the Red Cross during World War II (11:7).
+A signed photo of Smith Richardson was given to Fry, most likely during his term as mayor (11:8).

 12. Printed Materials.
 26 folders (140 items).
 1887-1961.

 This series contains a variety of items, such as broadsides, certificates, pamphlets, programs, newspaper clippings, and reports, both personal and professional.
 Many of the items show Fry’s interest in a variety of subjects as well as his involvement in different organizations, such as the Children’s Home Society and the Greensboro Historical Museum.